Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks

-It is shown in \cite{erhan2009difficulty} that good parameter initialization before downstream task fine-tuning is essential for deep learning models.
+It is shown in \cite{erhan2009difficulty} that a good parameter initialization before downstream task fine-tuning is essential for deep learning models.
 Recently, significant improvements achieved by PLMs \cite{devlin2018bert,liu2019roberta,clark2020electra} in various NLP tasks have also demonstrated this finding.
-In this section, we discuss ways to make good initialization for parameters in \Ours.

-\textbf{Token Embeddings \& Transformer Layers.} A large proportion of parameters in \Ours are token embeddings and parameters in transformer layers.
+In \Ours, a large proportion of parameters in \Ours are token embeddings and parameters in transformer layers.
 Fortunately, these parameters are well pre-trained in many PLMs \cite{devlin2018bert,liu2019roberta,yang2019xlnet,clark2020electra,brown2020language,radford2019language}.
 As a result, \Ours can directly load this part of initial parameters from a PLM.

-\textbf{\Tl Node Embeddings.} Another main proportion of parameters appear in \tl node embeddings $\bmz_v$ and projection matrices $W_{\phi}$.
-To distill information from semantic-rich PLMs into \tl node embeddings, we conduct warm-up training as shown below:

-where $u'$ is a text-rich node as negative sample; $\bmh_v$ is the encoding vector of the \tl node $v$ in Section \ref{sec::textless}; $\widebar{\bmh}_u$ is the output vector of a PLM after encoding the text-rich node $u$.
-Note that parameters in the PLM are fixed here to make this warm-up process efficient.
-The PLM utilized here should be the same with that loaded for transformer layers.
-After the warm-up, semantic information from the PLM will be transferred to \tl node embeddings.
-We will demonstrate the effectiveness of this process in Section \ref{initialization}.